icas00/DocuChat-Backend/README_backend.md

 - **Multi-Tenancy:** Data is partitioned by a `clientId`.
 Each client has its own set of documents and embeddings, which are accessed via a unique `apiKey`.
 - **RAG Pipeline:** The core logic involves a two-step AI process:
     1.  **Retrieval:** When a user asks a question, the system generates a vector embedding of the question and uses a cosine similarity search (via pgvector) to find the most relevant documents from the client's specific knowledge base.
-    2.  **Generation:** The relevant documents and the user's question are then passed to a generative AI model (like Groq's Llama 3.1) to synthesize a natural, human-like answer based only on the provided sources.
+    2.  **Generation:** The relevant documents and the user's question are then passed to a generative AI model (defaulting to OpenRouter's GPT-4o-mini) to synthesize a natural, human-like answer based only on the provided sources.
 - **Optimization:**
     - **Batch Processing:** Embedding generation is batched (e.g., 50 chunks at a time) to minimize API calls and improve performance.
     - **Caching:** Query embeddings are cached using Caffeine to reduce API calls and latency for repeated queries.